Alexandrshy/articles/algorithms/binary-search-tree-part-2/README.md

 ### Problem

-Given two binary trees, write a function to check if they are the same or not.
+Given two binary trees, write a function to check if they're the same or not.

-Two binary trees are considered the same if they are structurally identical and the nodes have the same value.
+Two binary trees considered the same if they're structurally identical and the nodes have the same value.

 ### Example 1